-Yellowstone has many miles of cross-country trails threading the park.
-The trails are listed in a series of pamphlets available at the park's visitors centers and hotels open during the winter.
-Shuttles offers drop-offs and pick-ups at trail heads.
-Equipment can be rented in the park.
+Yellowstone has hundreds of miles of cross-country trails threading throughout the park.
+Trail maps are available at the park's visitors centers and hotels open during the winter, allowing visitors to plot their treks carefully.
+Shuttles offers drop-offs and pick-ups at trail heads and any equipment that is needed can be rented in the park.

 03 of 07

 Snowmobiling is allowed on specific roads in the park but only on guided tours.
-Snowmobiling excursions to Old Faithful are offered by several snowmobiling companies in West Yellowstone, Montana, just outside the park.
-Inside the park, Xanterra, the company that manages the park's hotels, offers a snowmobiling package that allows riders to spend a night at the Old Faithful Snow Lodge then ride 90 miles to Mammoth Hot Springs Hotel the next day.
+Snowmobiling excursions to Old Faithful are offered by several snowmobiling companies in West Yellowstone, just outside the park itself.
+Inside the park's borders, Xanterra, the company that manages the park's hotels, offers a snowmobiling package that allows riders to spend a night at the Old Faithful Snow Lodge then ride 90 miles to Mammoth Hot Springs Hotel the next day.
 Snowmobilers leaving from West Yellowstone also have the freedom to explore hundreds of miles of groomed snowmobiling trails and slopes in the U.S. national forests.

 04 of 07

-The Yellowstone Association, which partners with the National Park Service, offers a variety of animal-watching day trips and multi-day programs.
-The Lodging and Learning programs include overnight stays so you can see Yellowstone at dawn then view wolves, bull elks with massive racks of horns, and other animals with spotting scopes.
-Naturalists lead the tours to help you understand how these animals survive and interact in the park.
-The "Trail of the Wolf" package combines wildlife watching and snowmobiling.
-For more information about various packages for 2010/2011, visit Lodging and Learning Packages
+The Yellowstone Association, which partners with the National Park Service, offers a variety of animal-watching day trips and multi-day programs for visitors.
+The group offers a number of programs, some of which include overnight stays so travelers can experience Yellowstone at dawn, viewing wolves, elk, bison, and other animals from a safe distance using spotting scopes.
+Naturalists lead the tours to help visitors to understand how these animals survive and interact in the wild.
+For more information about various packages visit Association's website.

 .Continue to 5 of 7 below.